Generic selectors

 [CrossRef] [PubMed] [Google Scholar]

 3. , .
-Pathophysiology, clinical presentation, and treatment of psoriasis: a review.
+Pathophysiology, clinical presentation, and treatment of psoriasis: A review.
 JAMA.
 2020;323:1945-60.

 [CrossRef] [PubMed] [Google Scholar]

-4. , , , , , .
-Psoriasis and comorbid diseases: Epidemiology.
+4. , , , , , , et al. Psoriasis and comorbid diseases: Epidemiology.
 J Am Acad Dermatol.
 2017;76:377-90.

 [CrossRef] [PubMed] [PubMed Central] [Google Scholar]